 Southern Pulled Pork BBQ means everything to a southerner.
-Learn how to make my delicious recipe which is as southern as it gets!
-It's barbecue the way it was meant to be.
+Learn how to make tender pulled pork at home which is as southern as it gets.
+It's barbecue the way it was meant to be!

-In these parts, you'll find an opinion about the types of pork and sauce on every corner.
+In these parts, you'll find opinions about the types of meat and the best sauce to use on every corner.
 However, I'm here to tell you that this made-from-scratch recipe for Southern Pulled Pork BBQ is as delicious as any you'll find in a restaurant!

 If you've been afraid to make barbecue before, don't fret.
 Baking a pork shoulder in a dutch oven couldn't be easier.
 All you need is some time, a nice pork butt, and a really good BBQ rub.
 If you've got those three things, you're ready to make some magic!

 Buying the Pork

 My favorite type of meat to use is a Boston Butt (or pork shoulder).
 For pulled pork, you'll need about a 5 pound roast.
-Since there's a lot of fat in pork, this cut yields about 3 pounds of finished meat, which serves 6 to 8 people.
+Since there's a lot of fat in this cut of meat, it yields about 3 pounds of finished product, which serves 6 to 8 people.

 Making the Dry Rub

-Before you can cook the pork, you'll need to slather it with a really good dry rub.
-My favorite recipe uses seasonings I have in my spice cabinet.
+Before you can cook the meat, you'll need to slather it with a really good dry rub.
+My favorite recipe uses seasonings you probably have in your spice cabinet at home.

 - steak seasoning (ad)